Attack on the Pentagon

 “Live a little, Bob, don't be such a stiff!”

 “This is a time of crisis.
 We cannot waste any more time while these...things are still roaming around and the world has no idea!”

-“What I'm thinking, Bob, is these beasts are just some hippies hopped up on some new drugs.
+“What I'm thinking, Bob, if you'll humor me, is these beasts are just some hippies hopped up on some new drugs.
 For all we know it's just here in Virginia.”

 “Yes, hippies.
+Think about it.
 The kids these days have no common sense.
 No respect for authority.
 They're controlled by all these drugs from south of the border.
 What other explanation is there for this behavior?”